CRI-IGH/CRI-IGH/README.md

 - 👀 I’m interested in trolling on Twitter
 - 🌱 I’m currently learning to perfect the flight behavior of non-military drones using AI.
 - 💞️ I’m looking to collaborate on ICQ
-- 📫 How to reach me; ICQ-User: Admin
+- 📫 How to reach me: Christopher.Grabs@outlook.com
 - ⚡ Fun fact: Out of the 7.7 billion people in the world, more than 6 billion people have access to a mobile phone.
 Compared to only 4.5 billion people who have access to a working toilet.

 <!---